FIWARE/tutorials.Short-Term-History/README.md

 >
 > — Groucho Marx (Duck Soup)

 NGSI-LD introduces a standardized mechanism for persisting and retrieving historical context data.
 Conventionally, context brokers only deal with current context - they have no memory, however NGSI-LD context brokers can be extended to offer historical context data in a variety of JSON based formats.
-This additional functionality comes at a cost however, and for performance reasons, may not be available by default.
+Temporal functions are classified as an optional interface for NGSI-LD context brokers, since the additional functionality comes at a cost, and is not mandatory by default for performance reasons.

-Enabled Context brokers can persist historic context using the database of their choice.
+Context broker with the temporal inteface enabled can persist historic context using the database of their choice.
 The NGSI-LD temporal interface is agnostic to the actual persistence mechanism to be used by the context broker - the interface merely specifies the outputs required when various queries take place.
 Furthermore NGSI-LD also specifies a mechanism for amending values of historic context using the `instanceId` attribute.

 The result is a series of data points timestamped using the `observedAt` _property-of-a-property_.
 Each time-stamped data point represents the state of context entities at a given moment in time.
-The individual data points are relatively meaningless on their own, it is only through combining a series data points that meaningful statistics such as maxima, minima and trends can be observed.
+The individual data points are not particularly useful on their own, it is only through combining a series data points that meaningful statistics such as maxima, minima and trends can be observed.

 The creation and analysis of trend data is a common requirement of context-driven systems.
 Within FIWARE, there are two common paradigms in use - either activating the temporal interface or subscribing to individual context entities and persisting them into a time-series database (using a component such as QuantumLeap) - the latter is described in a [separate tutorial](https://github.com/FIWARE/tutorials.IoT-Agent/tree/NGSI-LD).